renero/causal-graph/README.md

 ## Data

-The datasets used to reproduce the results presented in the manuscript are available under the `data` folder.
-The datasets were generated using the `generators` module.
+The datasets used in the paper and the examples can be generated using the `generators` module, which is also part of this library.
+In case you want to reproduce results from the articles that we used as reference, you can find the datasets in the `data` folder.

 ## Executing `causalexplain`

+### Option 1: Command Line

 To run `causalexplain` on your data, you can use the `causalexplain` command: